 The wheel consists of sixteen spokes representing wisdom traditions

 The sixteen spokes use the pictograms drawn by Louis Van Marissing to refer to wisdom traditions from East and West, North and South.
-The Wheel vizualizes these different approaches to wisdom, acknowledging its many different forms from various cultural traditions, from religious and spiritual roads, philosophical and mythological directions, arts and crafts, praxis and personal experience.
-This plurality is organized by means of the the Wheel with the sixteen spokes as well as with six dimensions, all of which are indicated with pictograms.
+The Wheel vizualizes these different approaches to wisdom, acknowledging its many different forms from various cultural traditions: wisdom as quest and not as a ‘canon’ of dogmas in a holy book.

 Symbolic bridges between cultures

-The wheel visualises intercultural bridges through the symbolism of the five elements: these are depicted as five elementary fields with their own pictogram (eye, heart, spiral, hand, lemniscate) and, within them, the spokes of sixteen (inter)cultural paths to wisdom.
+The wheel visualises intercultural bridges through the symbolism of the five elements: these are depicted as five elementary fields with their own pictogram (eye, heart, spiral, hand, lemniscate) symbolising natural wisdom that makes us human, and, within them, the spokes of sixteen (inter)cultural paths to wisdom.

-The QFWF dissociates itself from racial and ethnocentric provisions by presenting the language play of the five elements emphatically as a symbolic arrangement of the Wheel.
+The QfWf dissociates itself from racial and ethnocentric provisions by presenting the language play of the five elements emphatically as a symbolic arrangement of the Wheel.
 Within this, sixteen wisdom paths are assigned in an associative way, without wanting to interpret the (folk) nature of cultures, tribes and peoples.
-The focus of the QFWF is to develop intercultural exchange and connections on the basis of a symbolism that occurs as a mythical language in almost all cultures.
-In this way, the QFWF remains outside philosophical, theological and political debates about the appreciation of cultures.
+The focus of the QfWf is to develop intercultural exchange and connections on the basis of a symbolism that occurs as a mythical and artistic language in almost all cultures.
+In this way, the QfWf remains outside philosophical, theological and political debates about the appreciation of cultures.
+Whereas the intercultural symbolic language touches the soul and thereby it makes the old wisdom from all corners of the world alive for actual contexts.

 Symbolism of the five elements